Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Bicyclus smithi (male, under and upperside)

-Females of Bicyclus smithi and B. golo (species below) are impossible to identify in the field as reliable identification cues have yet to be described (female examples of trapped individuals of either B. smithi and B. golo)
+Females of Bicyclus smithi as well as B. sophrosyne and B. golo (species below) are impossible to identify in the field as consistent identification traits have yet to be identified and described.
+Examples of females of these species are tentatively labelled but just to show a possible female example of the species.

 Bicyclus golo (male, under and upperside)